pyNFFT/pyNFFT/README.rst

     python setup.py install

-The build process uses Cython by default to generate the cythonized c-files and use them for creating the shared object.::
+The build process requires Cython in order to generate the cythonized c-files and use them for creating the shared object.::

     python setup.py build_ext --inplace